 When you begin the process of filing for a divorce, an overwhelming number of forums and articles will highlight that you should find a family lawyer to help you with moving forward.
 The role they play in the process is to help achieve your ideal outcome, as well as explain certain stages which are not entirely clear.

 If both you and your partner are unable to come to terms on how to settle a divorce amicably, then it might be worth considering going to mediation before going to a solicitor.
 This way it allows you to minimise the contact you have with one another and sort any difference between yourselves with a third person who does not take sides.
 However, the only downside with working with a mediator is that they are unable to provide legal advice.

 Divorces are a highly stressful and emotional experience for either induvial, one in which tensions run high and at times can be unpleasant.
 However, it is the children who feel the biggest impact, as they feel as if their whole world has been turned upside down.
 It can be a stressful, safe and ultimately confusing time for them.
 Regardless of their age, the experience of witnessing your parents go through a separation or a divorce is traumatic, as they try to comprehend the reasoning behind the end of their parents’ relationship.

 It is important to ensure that you are supportive and patient as you reassure and listen to the worries and concerns your child has.
 Even creating a routine that they can rely on will help to build stability and structure as you navigate your way through the divorce process.
-In addition to this, seeking legal advice during a divorce will help to remove some pressure off the situation, allowing you more time to focus on supporting them through this difficult time.
+In addition to this, seeking legal advice from somewhere like a Scottsdale divorce lawyer during a divorce will help to remove some pressure off the situation, allowing you more time to focus on supporting them through this difficult time.